bparanj/crystal/computer/diagnostics/flashing-screen.md

 1. **Inverter/Backlight Replacement**:
    - If the screen flickers due to a failing inverter or backlight, these components may need replacement.
-   - This typically requires professional repair unless you are experienced with laptop hardware.
+   - This  requires professional repair unless you are experienced with laptop hardware.

 By following these steps, you can identify and potentially resolve the issue causing your Lenovo laptop screen to flash and become dark.